pycom/pycom-micropython-sigfox/docs/pycom_esp32/toolsandfeatures.rst

 2.3 REPL over Telnet and Serial
 ===============================

 REPL stands for Read Evaluate Print Loop, and is the name given to the interactive MicroPython prompt that you can access on the LoPy.
-Using the REPL is by far the easiest way to test out your code and run commands.
+Using the REPL is by far the easiest way to test out your python code and run commands.
 You can use the REPL in addition to writing scripts in ``main.py``.

 .. _pycom_uart: